VictorPereiira/DockerNinja/README.md

 4. How to work with docker network.
 5. How to work with docker volume.
 6. How to work with docker arguments and env.
+7. How to work with docker users.
-7. How to work with docker compose.
+8. How to work with docker compose.

 - How to create a dockerfile.